 On September 20, 2023, the Company issued 6,651,610 Series A Preferred Stock to AEA Growth Management LP.
 The number of Series A Preferred Stock shares issued at the Closing of the Business Combination was equal to the aggregate Class C Liquidation Preference pursuant to the Business Combination Agreement.
 As a result, the issuance of the Series A Preferred Stock effectively included an in-kind payout ("PIK") of the accrued dividend since the calculation of the amount issued was based on the Class C Liquidation Preference.
-As of the Closing, the Company recorded a dividend of 151,610 Series A Preferred Stock PIK shares with respect to the accrued dividends on the Series A Preferred Stock (the "PIK Dividend").
+As of the Closing, the Company recorded a dividend of 151,610 Series A Preferred Stock PIK shares with respect to the accrued dividends on the Series A Preferred Stock (the "PIK Dividend") in the December 31, 2023 condensed consolidated statements of mezzanine and stockholders' equity.